stephen101/d3-plugins/README.md

 Impliments collision detection (circular) for use with a force layout.
 Makes use of a Quadtree for performance optimisation.

 [__GroupCentroids__](https://github.com/stephen101/d3-plugins/tree/master/src/groupCentroids)
-Calculates the centroid of on screen elements based ona grouping function.
+Calculates the centroid of on screen elements based on a grouping function.
 Usefull for making force layouts that auto cluster.

 [__MinimumCircle__](https://github.com/stephen101/d3-plugins/tree/master/src/minimumCircle)
 Calculates the centrepoint and radius of the smallest circle that encircles all the points provided as input.